DonnyP/Blog/resources/templates/md/pages/another-page.md

-{:title "Spooks number 2"
+{:title "Portfolio Page 2"
  :layout :page
  :page-index 1}

-## ayee its spooks number 2 now!
+## Still not too sure!

-Learning is fun.
+What to put in...
+FIND OUT NEXT TIME ON DRAGON BALL Z.